kisom/kyleisom.net-archive/body.md

 * [ctrans](https://www.github.com/kisom/ctrans): the code comment translator.
 This takes C-style and perl-style comments in source code and translates them.
 It is based on the Google translate API, which is apparently deprecated.
-This taught me some valuable lessons: first, **never** trust a single vendor to have a locked in API (funny that this should have to be remembered given the history of tech) and second, it's always wise to pull from multiple sources.
-Either way, I ended up pulling this off pretty quickly, so it is a bit rough but it works (as long as Google Translate works...)
+This probably doesn't work anymore...

 * [libdaemon](https://github.com/kisom/libdaemon): libdaemon is a lightweight
 daemon framework for OpenBSD.
 It provides facilities for logging and a signal